 Most people (quite proudly) talk dry but drink off-dry.
-The acid test ('scuse the pun) is their shocked facial expression after a palate-cleansing sip of, say, Muscadet, Chablis, Gruner Veltliner, or Spain's lovely Albariño
+The acid test ('scuse the pun) is their shocked facial expression after a palate-cleansing sip of, say, Muscadet, Chablis, Gruner Veltliner, or Spain's lovely Albariño.

 No cloaking oak or cleverly included residual sugar.
 Just really dry wines here.